ltalirz/dftpicker/README.md

 - Input a chemical formula or drag-and-drop structure files (XYZ, CIF)
 - Get ranked list of DFT codes based on their accuracy for the elements in your system
 - Toggle all-electron codes to compare with pseudopotential approaches
-- View citation trends for each DFT code via integration with atomistic.software
+- License and citation trends via integration with atomistic.software
-- Compare delta values across different elements and methods

 ## Data Source